InoxicoDev/TypescriptWorkflow/README.md

 * For each STEP
     * Individual model output on complete (Once done anyone can access this model)
     * Can only be complete when ready, only ready if parent is active step
+    * Each step has a primary transition so that a complext hierarchy can be projected in flat menu structure
 * For each TRANSITION
     * Each transition matches to the initialization contract of the next step (Moving them around will break design time)
     * Cannot change current state unless from a valid transition (Complete parent with ready child)